0xPolygonID/did-polygonid/did-polygonid-method-draft.md

 - Only the state of identity is required to be published on-chain.
 In case of on-chain identity all the data will be available in the smart-contract.
 - Identifiers in Polygon ID do not reveal specific personal information about the identity holder, and the holder can choose to have unique random identifiers for each new interaction with verifiers.
-- We also implemented zero-knowledge proofs such that interactions between the user and verifier reveal the minimal amount of data possible. ~~We encourage implementers to prioritize this method (as opposed to selective disclosure of credential data) as much as possible.~~
+- We also implemented zero-knowledge proofs such that interactions between the user and verifier reveal the minimal amount of data possible.

 **Additional Privacy and Security Recommendations:**